docker/docs/engine/installation/linux/docker-ce/fedora.md

 If you cannot use Docker's repository to install Docker, you can download the `.rpm` file for your release and install it manually.
-You will need to download a new file each time you want to upgrade Docker.
+You will need to download a new file each time you want to upgrade Docker CE.

 1. Go to [{{ download-url-base }}/]({{ download-url-base }}/) and choose your
     version of Fedora.
 Go to `x86_64/stable/Packages/`